thin-edge/thin-edge.io/docs/src/operate/c8y/health_monitoring.md

 ---
 title: Health Monitoring
 tags: [Operate, Cumulocity, Monitoring]
-sidebar_position: 8
+#sidebar_position: 8
 ---

-# How to monitor health of service from Cumulocity IoT

 The health of a `thin-edge.io` service or any other `service` that is running on the `thin-edge.io` device or on the `child` device can be monitored from the **Cumulocity IoT** by sending the `health-status` message to **Cumulocity IoT**.

-## Send the health status of a service to health topic.
+## Publish health status

 A health status message can be published for any service on a `status/health` channel.
-The health message has to contain at least the `status` of the service.
+The health message should at least contain The health message should contain at least the `status` of the service.

 :::note